chunkyguy/chunkyguy.github.io/_posts/2021-01-03-cpp-for-swift-devs.md

 cout << shape->simpleDescription() << endl;   // prints: A shape with 4 sides.
 ```

-But after we mark the method as `virtual` and `override` we get the dynamic dispatching as we expect.
+ In this case since `shape` is originally declared as of type `Shape`, so even after we assign it to a `Square` type `simpleDescription` still invokes `Shape::simpleDescription`.
+To get the same behavior as Swift we would have to mark the base class `simpleDescription()` as `virtual`, so that if we assign a `Square` instance to `Shape` it would dynamically dispatch the `Square::simpleDescription` at runtime.

 ```cpp
 class Shape {